 Mr. Civian confirmed with Mr. Carter that they are planning on removing 23 trees, and if they may be able to save a couple.

 8:15 PM: David Hern was present as counsel representing David and Sherry Allen.
-He commented that proper notification was not given to all of the property owners on Schoolmaster lane.
+He commented that proper notification was not given to all of the property owners on Schoolmaster Lane.
 The proposal is to amend an order of conditions, but the 2012 order has expired.
 In his opinion, the applicant will need to re-file a complete Notice of Intent governed by the current rules.
 The applicant needs to prove what he has to work with, and what falls within his rights.
 Mr. Hern explained that his clients are also concerned about losing the natural vegetation and trees, and whether the root system of trees will be adversely impacted.
 He explained that the applicant cannot infringe upon his client’s property interests.

 Lisa Mimms of 8 Schoolmaster Lane expressed concern about what would happen with the new portion of the road if there is a tremendous amount of rain/stormwater flow.